iampm03/E-Commerce-Retail-B2B-Case-Study/README.md

 data/: Contains the dataset used for analysis and modeling. notebooks/: Jupyter notebooks detailing data exploration, preprocessing, modeling, and evaluation.
-Presentation slide: Overall presentation in PDF format README.md: Overview of the project, setup instructions, and usage guidelines.
+Presentation slide: Overall presentation in PDF format README.md: Overview of the project